workframes/Rolly/README.md

 > **What is it?**
 * This module is made to interact with the [Roliomons](https://www.rolimons.com/) API.
-Easy to use, It's light weight meaning it will not take much memory in your game so your game will still run very smoothly.
+Easy to use, It's lightweight meaning it will not take much memory in your game so your game will still run very smoothly.

 > **What Does it Include?**